The short version

 Browser automation

-OpenClaw includes a built-in browser that can navigate websites, fill forms, take screenshots, and interact with web portals.
-On a cloud server, this runs in headless mode (no visible screen).
-It works well for the majority of use cases.
-Two things worth knowing: some websites detect and block headless browsers, and data centre IP addresses occasionally trigger CAPTCHAs more often than residential ones.
-For most businesses, this is a non-issue because the vast majority of tasks use direct API connections rather than the browser.
-For the minority of tasks that require heavy browser interaction (navigating a portal with no API, for example), there are cloud browser services that solve this cleanly.
+OpenClaw includes a built-in browser that can navigate websites, fill forms, take screenshots and work through web portals.
+On a cloud server it runs in headless mode (no visible screen) and handles most cases well.
+Two things are worth knowing: some websites detect and block headless browsers, and data centre IP addresses trigger CAPTCHAs more often than residential ones.
+For most businesses this rarely comes up, because the bulk of tasks use direct API connections rather than the browser.
+For the few tasks that lean heavily on the browser (a portal with no API, for example), cloud browser services solve it cleanly.

 Security and control